ilya2033/Claryfi-junior-php/README.md

 ```

-PS: I know that .env files shouldn`t be in git repo, this was left intentionally
+PS: I know that .env files shouldn`t be in git repo, it was left intentionally